MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/conferencing/large-meetings.md

 A Skype for Business Server pool that is dedicated to hosting large meetings should host one and only one meeting of up to 1000 users at the same time, so meeting times need to be reserved in advance via an out of band scheduling process to ensure dedicated support from the Front End Servers.
 To support more than one large meeting at the same time, you should set up multiple dedicated large-meeting pools.

-For more information about hardware and software requirements, and planning a topology that supports large meetings, see [Hardware and software requirements for conferencing in Skype for Business Server 2015](hardware-and-software-requirements.md) and[Plan your conferencing topology for Skype for Business Server 2015](conferencing-topology.md).
+For more information about hardware and software requirements, and planning a topology that supports large meetings, see [Hardware and software requirements for conferencing in Skype for Business Server 2015](hardware-and-software-requirements.md) and [Plan your conferencing topology for Skype for Business Server 2015](conferencing-topology.md).

 ## Implement best practices for large meetings